WormBase/website-public/README.md

 **Unable to connect to ACeDB**

 ACeDB container isn't started as part the development stack to reduce memory footprint.
-Instead, we rely on a shared acedb container, by joining the docker networked called `wb-network` where the acedb runs on.
+Instead, we rely on a shared acedb container, which is expected to run on the docker networked `wb-network`.
 If the shared acedb container is down, instructions to start the shared acedb container is found [here](https://github.com/WormBase/wormbase-architecture/blob/develop/roles/acedb/files/startserver.sh).

 **Prettier git pre-commit hook doesn't trigger**

-JavaScript dependencies are installed both on the host and in the container.
-The former is necessary to enable code formatting with Prettier and git pre-commit hooks with Husky.
+JavaScript dependencies (such as `prettier` and `husky`) need to be installed on the host for code formatting and other git pre-commit hooks to work.

+**Compilation failure: You must configure a default store type unless you use exactly one store plugin.*

+This problem seems to show up occasionally, when I modify the wormbase_local.conf while the server is running.
+Try `make dev-down` and then `make dev`, and repeat a few times until the problem resolves itself.

 Staging Environment